MayankV004/Quizzy/README.md

 ## 🎯 Additional Features

 - Integrated react-hot-toast for seamless user notifications
-- Questions fetched from API (https://api.jsonserve.com/Uw5CrX)
+- Questions fetched from API (https://api.jsonserve.com/Uw5CrX)[Currently API is NOT WORKING!]
 - Protected routes for secure account access
 - Auto-submission when quiz timer expires
 - Responsive design for all devices